 Suarez’s subsequent departure and the poor investment of his £75m fee set Liverpool back once more, Rodgers sacked in 2015 after a sixth-placed finish the following year.

-A talented manager who perhaps took the job too soon, Rodgers recruitment was also a major factor to his undoing as Liverpool boss.
+A talented manager who perhaps took the job too soon, Rodgers’ recruitment was also a major factor to his undoing as Liverpool boss.

 The current occupant of the Liverpool hotseat, the popular German has transformed Liverpool from nearly men into one of Europe’s finest sides.

-Having suffered agonising defeats in the League Cup, Europa League and Champions League finals, Klopp would deliver his first piece of silverware last season as Liverpool returned to the Champions League final for a second successive year, beating Tottenham in June’s showpiece event to be crowned champions of Europe for the sixth time.
+Having suffered agonising defeats in the League Cup, Europa League and Champions League finals, Klopp delivered his first piece of silverware last season as Liverpool returned to the Champions League final for a second successive year, beating Tottenham in June’s showpiece event to be crowned champions of Europe for the sixth time.